gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent We will use the ``confint``, ``cld``, and ``plot`` functions applied to output from the ``glht`` function (all from the ``multcomp`` package;
 @Hothorn2008, [@R-multcomp]) to easily get the required comparisons from our ANOVA model.
+\index{R packages!\textbf{multcomp}}
 Unfortunately, its code format is a little complicated -- but there are just two places to modify the code, by including the model name and after ``mcp`` (stands for *multiple comparisons*) in the ``linfct`` option, you need to include the explanatory variable name as ``VARIABLENAME="Tukey"``.
 The last part is to get the